SandipanGuha/Simple-Color-Palette---python-3.10/README.md

-# Simple-Color-Picker---python-3.10
+# Simple-Color-Palette---python-3.10
-A color picker tool written in python/pygame provides RGB, Hex and HTML color notations as output
+A color palette tool written in python/pygame provides RGB, Hex and HTML color notations as output